Fanta: Asia

+In Israel the Fanta flavors were marketed as Kinley because a small beverage company from Tiberias owned the Fenta brand, using the same spelling as Fanta in Hebrew.
+After that company ceased to exist, Coca Cola rebranded its fruity flavored sodas Fanta.

 Europe

-In Albania, Bosnia and Herzegovina, Croatia, Poland, Romania, Serbia, Sweden, and some other European countries, there is Fanta Shokata (a wordplay on "soc" which means both "elderberry" and "shock" in Romanian) based on an elderflower blossom extract drink.
+In Albania, Bosnia and Herzegovina, Croatia, Poland, Romania, Serbia and some other European countries, there is Fanta Shokata (a wordplay on "soc" which means both "elderberry" and "shock" in Romanian) based on an elderflower blossom extract drink.
 In Russia, however, "Shokata" is the rebranding of Fanta Citrus, which is more like a common lemonade.
 This version of the drink is clear, like ordinary lemonade, while the bottle is blue.

-In early February 2023, The Coca Cola Company announced that Lilt (a pineapple and grapefruit soft drink sold in countries such as the UK and Ireland) would be rebranded as Fanta Pineapple and Grapefruit flavor on 14 February 2023.

-Latin America

-In Mexico, Fanta is made with sugar whereas the US version uses high fructose corn syrup.
 In the UK, the sugar content was reduced in 2017 to 4.6g per 100ml in the standard version (non-sugar free) to ensure that the product was below the 5g that would incur the country's sugary drink tax.
 This was a third lower than the recipe used before 2016, as some of the sugar was replaced by sweeteners.

+In early February 2024, The Coca-Cola Company announced that Lilt (a pineapple and grapefruit soft drink sold in countries such as the UK and Ireland) would be rebranded as Fanta Pineapple and Grapefruit flavour on 14 February 2023.

+North America

+In Mexico, Fanta is made with cane sugar whereas the US version uses high fructose corn syrup.

+South America

 In Brazil, regional flavors such as guarana, passion fruit and cashew began to be sold between 2010 and 2020.